 To import multi-level cost codes to the Project level Admin tool.

-In Procore, cost codes structures that contain three (3) or more levels are referred to as multi-level.
+In Procore, cost code structures that contain three (3) or more levels are referred to as multi-level.
 To learn how to import multi-level cost codes, you have these options:

 - To import codes to the Company level Admin Tool, see Import Multi-Level Cost Codes to the Company Admin Tool.